AmrDeveloper/Amun/docs/build.md

 ## Build from source code

-For now you need to build Jot from source code, it's simple to do that in small steps
+For now you need to build Amun from source code, it's simple to do that in small steps

 ## Requirements

-To build jot source code you need to have some program installed
+To build Amun source code you need to have some program installed

 - C++ Compiler (GCC or Clang) that supports C++20
 - LLVM 14 or 15